heyseth/wickedQuotes/readme.md

 # wickedQuotes

 There aren't any large, public datasets of quotes to be found online, so I decided to create my own by parsing and cleaning up a Wikiquote data dump.
-This repository contains the script that does that, along with a sample generated json file.

 ## Setup

 ```
 python3 -m venv .venv
 source .venv/bin/activate
-pip install --upgrade pip
 pip install -r requirements.txt
 ```